 Quick Start

-Getting Started with Career Ops
+Getting Started with career-ops

-What you need before you start
+What you need

 New to the terminal?